 Parking costs vary, but you can expect to pay around 15-20TL per hour, on average.

-If you are in an area of Istanbul without İSPARK signs and there is someone trying to direct you to a parking space, they are likely part of a parking lot mafia known as “değnekçi” and you should look for a different place to park.
+If you are in an area of Istanbul without İSPARK signs and someone is trying to direct you to a parking space, they are likely part of a parking lot mafia known as “değnekçi,” and you should look for a different place to park.

-When parking in other cities, you will find it to be a much simpler process.
-Parking lot municipalities along with roadside parking are plentiful, so you will not run into the same congestion as Istanbul.
+Parking in other cities is much simpler.
+Parking lot municipalities and roadside parking are plentiful, so you will not run into the same congestion as Istanbul.

 Roundabouts

-In most European countries, roundabout rules follow the same rules, with priority belonging to the vehicle already in the roundabout.
-Don’t be surprised, however, to find this rule violated a lot in Turkey.
+In most European countries, roundabout rules are the same, with priority going to the vehicle already in the roundabout.
+However, don’t be surprised to find this rule frequently violated in Turkey.

-Even if you are in a roundabout, other drivers (often taxis, buses and minibuses) will also enter the roundabout at any given moment, without waiting for anyone else.
+Even if you are in a roundabout, other drivers (often taxis, buses, and minibusses) will also enter the roundabout at any given moment without waiting for anyone else.
 While this can feel intimidating, know that it is normal.

 Be extra vigilant and careful when entering and driving in roundabouts.
 Drive at a comfortable speed to you, and, if needed, give way to any impatient vehicle nearby.